Get a Free Quote

 The slope should be at least six inches over the first ten feet in all directions.

-Check around the basement walls, along the floor, even around pipes in the basement, for leaks.
-If you see something, head to Canadian Tire and pick up some hydraulic cement for $20, and apply it.
-The cement will expand as it cures and should fill the gaps.
-If it doesn’t work, you likely have a more serious issue.
-Call Canada Waterproofers for an assessment at that point.
+Check around the basement walls, along the floor, and around any visible pipes for leaks.
+If you notice water seeping in, you can pick up hydraulic cement from a local store and apply it to seal minor gaps.
+The cement expands as it cures and can help stop small leaks.
+If the problem persists, it may indicate a more serious issue — contact Canada Waterproofers for a professional assessment.

-Often the drainage system from window wells gets clogged with leaves, dirt or other debris.
-Then if it rains, water will back up and leak into the basement.
-Inspect the window wells every fall and spring for blockages and leaks.
+Often, drainage systems in window wells become clogged with leaves, dirt, or debris.
+When that happens, rainwater can back up and leak into the basement.
+Inspect your window wells every fall and spring to clear any blockages and check for cracks or leaks.

 Fix the plumbing if there are leaks, causing dampness behind the walls.
 They could be cracked or blocked.
 Pipes are a part of the home you need to pay attention to during the winter months, when they can freeze up and burst.